amcharts/export/README.md

 Property | Default | Description
 -------- | ------- | -----------
-enabled | true | Enables or disables export functionality legend | {} | Places the legend in case it is within an external container menu | [] | A list of menu or submenu items (see the next chapter for details) fabric | {} | Overwrites the default drawing settings (Frabric library) pdfMake | {} | Overwrites the default settings for PDF export (pdfMake library)
+backgroundColor | #FFFFFF | RGB code of the color for the background of the exported image enabled | true | Enables or disables export functionality legend | {} | Places the legend in case it is within an external container menu | [] | A list of menu or submenu items (see the next chapter for details) fabric | {} | Overwrites the default drawing settings (Frabric library) pdfMake | {} | Overwrites the default settings for PDF export (pdfMake library) removeImages | true | If true export checks for and removes "tainted" images that area lodead from different domains

 ## Configuring export menu